maartenba/myget-documentation/how-to/working-with-upstream-package-sources.md

 >
 > _The consumer, however, is only allowed to fetch or query those upstream packages if the feed he's talking to (downstream) is also configured to proxy the upstream package source._

-## Adding a package source to your MyGet feed
+## Adding an upstream source to your MyGet feed

 By default, MyGet feeds have the public, central repositories configured for each package type.
 This includes: